-When I get time-I'll write some letters then That I have owed for weeks and weeks
+When I get time-I'll write some letters then That I have owed for weeks and weeks To many, many men.

-To many, many men.
-When I get time-I'll pay those bills I owe,
+When I get time

+I'll pay those bills I owe,

 And with those bills, those countless bills, I will not be so slow.

-When I get time-I'll regulate my life In such a way that I may got
+When I get time-

+I'll regulate my life

+In such a way that I may get

 Acquainted with my wife.
-Oh, giorious dream of bliss ,

-A month, a year, ten years from now-But I can't finish this--Tom Masson, in vogue,
+When I get time-Oh, glorious dream of bliss; A month, a year, ten years from now-

+But I can't finish this-I have no time.

+-Tom Masson, in Togue,

 HUMOR OF THE DAY.

-The season is here when the bravest of us are glad to get under cover .-Buffalo Conrier.

-Filing a will sometimes rasps the feelings of disappointed legatees.- Lowell Courier.

-Maud-"Our engagement is a secret."
-Lena-"So everybody tell me." -Brooklyn Life.
+The season is here when the bravest of us are glad to get under cover.- Buffalo Courier.
+Filing a will sometimes rasps the feelings of disappointed legatees.-Lowell Courier.
+Maud-"Our engagement is a seret."
+Lena--"So everybody tell me." -Brooklyn Life.

-It will not help your own crop any to throw stones at your neighbor's truck patch. - Ram's Horn.
-Watts-"You look rather shaky this morning," Potts-"Naturally.
-I feel rocky,"-Indianapolis Journal.
-The girl of the period says she objects to flattery, but she likes to have her sleeves puffed. - New York World.
+It will not help your own crop any to throw stones at your neighbor's truck patch.-Ram's Horn.
+Watts-"You look rather shaky this morning."
+Potts-"Naturally.
+I feel rocky."-Indianapolis Journal.
+The girl of the period says she objects to flattery, but she likes to have her sleeves puffed.-New York World.
 She-"Do you think he is a real nobleman?"
-He-"He must be; he isn't an ideal one."-Detroit Free A Philadelphia doctor tried to "raise the dead," but was immediately fired on by the cemetery watchman.-Plain prove that man is the superior creature?"
-Pupil-"By asking him."-Cleveland Plain Dealer.
-Barber-"How would you like your hair cut, sir?"
-Uncle Hayseed-"Fust rate, young man; fact is, that's what

-Young America, with his parents to help him, is rapidly educating the timid teachers of this country.-Galveston News.

-No matter if a man is peaceful at all other times, when he meets a cyclone he is sure to strike a blow.
-Rochester Democrat.
-Naturalist-"And now, how shall we
+He-"He must be; he isn't an ideal one."-Detroit Free A Philadelphia doctor tried to "raise the dead," but was immediately fired on by the cemetery watchman.-Plain Dealer.
+Young America, with his parents to help him, is rapidly educating the timid teachers of this country.- Galveston News.
+No matter if a man is peaceful at all other times, when he meets a cyclone he is sure to strike a blow.- Rochester Democrat.